Darjash/React-NodeJS-School-project/README.md

 ## Project

-This project is a resource containing brief information about the principle of operation of the OAuth2.0 protocol in two languages, which also contains a test, the results of which are displayed on a separate page.
+This school project is a resource containing brief information about the principle of operation of the OAuth2.0 protocol in two languages (estonian and russian), which also contains a test, the results of which are displayed on a separate page.
-Access to results page is limited by authorization.
+Access to results page is protected by authorization.

 Technologies used:
-TypeScript, Material Ui, React, Node js, Express.js, MySQL
+TypeScript, Material Ui, React, Node js, Express.js, JWT, MySQL

 ## Setup Instructions